-- A. Home education programs shall adhere to the provisions of Section 232.02, Florida Statutes.
-The Superintendent shall be responsible for assuring that the home education programs are in compliance with Florida Statutes. - B. The following provisions shall govern home education programs offered by a student's parent(s) or legal guardian.
-The parent(s) or legal guardian shall: - 1.
+- I. Home education programs shall adhere to the provisions of Florida Statutes. - II.
+The following provisions shall govern home education programs: - A. The parent, as defined by 1000.21, F.S. shall: - 1.
 Notify the Superintendent or designee in writing within thirty (30) days of the establishment of a home education program.
-The notice shall be signed by the parent(s) or legal guardian, and include the names, addresses, and birth dates of all children who shall be enrolled in the program.
-Copies of Section 1003.01(13), Florida Statutes, and the home education policy will be given to the parent(s) or guardian and a conference to discuss the requirements will be held with the parent(s) or guardian. - Maintain a portfolio of records and materials for a period of two (2) years.
+The notice shall be signed by the parent(s), and include the names, addresses, and birth dates of all children who shall be enrolled in the program.
+The Superintendent shall accept the notice and immediately register the home education program upon receipt of the notice.
+Copies of applicable Florida Statutes, and the home education policy will be given to the parent-and a conference to discuss the requirements will be held with the parent(s) - 2.
+Maintain a portfolio of records and materials for a period of two (2) years.
 Contents of the portfolio shall include: - a.
-A log made contemporaneously with the instruction, which designates by title the reading material being used. - b.
+A log made contemporaneously with the instruction, which designates by title the reading material being used, and - b.
 Samples of any writings, worksheets, workbooks, and creative materials used or developed by the student. - c.
-Copies of any testing or other appropriate evaluations of skills taught, and, - d.
-A log of daily instructional and study times.

-- 3. Portfolios will be inspected by a District employee upon 15 days written notice. - 4.
-Parents shall provide an annual educational evaluation to their student(s) being home educated.
+Portfolios may be inspected by a District employee upon 15 days written notice to the parent. - 3.
+Provide an annual educational evaluation to their student(s) being home educated.
 The annual educational evaluation shall document the student's demonstration of educational progress at a level commensurate with his / her ability.
 A copy of the evaluation shall be filed annually with the School Board.
-The annual educational evaluation shall be conducted in accordance with Florida Statutes. - 5.
+The annual educational evaluation shall be conducted in accordance with Florida Statutes.

+- 4. A Home education student may enroll in a public school solely for career and technical courses or programs.
+Industry certifications, national assessments and statewide assessments offered by the district shall be available to the home education program student. - 5.
 The Superintendent shall determine if the student has demonstrated educational progress commensurate with his / her ability.
 If such progress has not been achieved, the parent(s) or legal guardian shall be notified in writing and have one (1) year from the receipt of written notification to provide remedial instruction.
 Continuation in the home educational program shall depend upon the student's educational progress at the end of the one (1) year probationary period. - 6.
 Home Education families are to provide written notice to the Superintendent's office of an address change or of their intention to terminate the home education program.

-1001.41; 1001.42; 1003.01(13), F.S.
+STATUTORY AUTHORITY: 1001.41; 1001.42; 1003.01(13), F.S.